SciML/ModelingToolkit.jl/docs/src/basics/Events.md

 Finally, multiple events can be encoded via a `Vector{Pair{Vector{Equation}, Vector{Equation}}}`.

+Given an `AbstractSystem`, one can fetch its continuous events, and the continuous events of any subsystem inside of it using the `continuous_events(::AbstractSystem)` method, returning a vector of `ModelingToolkit.SymbolicContinuousCallback` objects.

 ### Example: Friction

 The system below illustrates how continuous events can be used to model Coulomb